 Controlled BOM (Build of Materials)

-Industrial grade products have a controlled BOM which specifies there will be no changes to firmware, NAND, controller or customisation undertaken without the notice of a product change notification (PCN).
-Consumer products do not adhere to the same control and several changes are made during the products short lifetime.
+Industrial grade products have a controlled BOM which specifies there will be no changes to the firmware, NAND, controller or customisation undertaken without the notice of a product change notification (PCN).
+Consumer products do not adhere to the same control and several changes are made during the products' short lifetime.

 Consumer grade components have typical purchase availability of 6-12 months before being replaced or superseded.
 Industrial grade products using SLC, for example, could exist for more than ten years with one or two Product Change Notifications during that time.

 Due to the rapidly changing nature of NAND components and the sheer volume of units being sold when a product using Consumer Grade becomes end of life, usually, it is there one day and gone the next.
 Industrial products come with a 3 or 6 months product change notification and last-time buy option for all items bought or sampled.
 This time period of 3-6 months enables the end user to source and test a replacement to ensure a seamless transition.

 The type of NAND memory selected on its own is not enough to determine data integrity and reliability levels.
 Whilst NAND defines the endurance capabilities, in order to function must rely on the ‘brains’ which is determined by the controller and firmware design.
 The advantage of industrial controllers and firmware versus consumer is they have been designed specifically to address the high endurance demands of industrial computing applications.
 Developed from the ground up the emphasis is placed on core characteristics of reliability and data integrity.
 In comparison consumer-grade controllers need to appeal to a mass market, this means typically they are a ‘one size fits all’ solution that has been developed with a primary focus on cost and meeting the minimum specifications required to be acceptable.
 For a project that requires a controlled BOM swapping out one for another simply won’t do as this could have a profound and critical effect on the performance of the application.